ASUS-AICS/LibMultiLabel/README.md

 LibMultiLabel is a simple tool with the following functionalities.

 - end-to-end services from raw texts to final evaluation/analysis
-- support of common network architectures for multi-label text classification
+- support for common neural network architectures and linear classsifiers
 - easy hyper-parameter selection

 This is an on-going development so many improvements are still being made.
 Comments are very welcome.

 ## Environments and Installation
-- Python: 3.6+
+- Python: 3.7+
 - CUDA: 10.2 (if GPU used)
 - Pytorch 1.8+